suganyamuralikarthik/CAPSTONE-PROJECT---SALES-PERFORMANCE-ANALYSIS/README.md

 # CAPSTONE PROJECT-SALES PERFORMANCE ANALYSIS
-This project is Analysis sales performance data to evaluate revenur,profit,sales trends using Excel.
+This project is Analysis sales performance data to evaluate revenue,profit,sales trends using Excel.